tinymce/tinymce-docs/enterprise/pageembed.md

 #### Creating an account

-To try out Page Embed and {{site.cloudname}}-delivered editor, the first step is to create a free [Tiny account](https://www.tiny.cloud/download/).
+To try out Page Embed and {{site.cloudname}}-delivered editor, the first step is to create a free [{{site.accountpage}}](https://www.tiny.cloud/download/).

-> The free user account provisioned with a free 30-day trial of all Tiny [premium plugins](https://apps.tiny.cloud/product-category/tiny-cloud-extensions/), with no credit card information or commitment required.
+> The free {{site.accountpage}} is provisioned with a free 30-day trial of all Tiny [premium plugins](https://apps.tiny.cloud/product-category/tiny-cloud-extensions/), with no credit card information or commitment required.

 ### Buy TinyMCE Page Embed